Research Team

 Karl J. Jepsen

-Professor, Biomedical Engineering, College of Engineering
+Professor, Depts of Orthopaedic Surgery and Biomedical Engineering, College of Engineering

 Director, Michigan Integrative Musculoskeletal Health Core Center